taskiq-python/taskiq/docs/guide/state-and-deps.md

 :::

 In this code, the dependency `common_dep` is going to be evaluated only once and the `dep1` and the `dep2` are going to receive the same value.
-You can control this behavior by using the `use_cache=False` parameter to you dependency.
-This parameter will force the dependency to reevaluate all it's subdependencies.
+You can control this behavior by using the `use_cache=False` parameter to your dependency.
+This parameter will force the dependency to reevaluate all its subdependencies.

-In this example we cannot predict the result.
-Since the `dep2` doesn't use cache for the `common_dep` function.
+In this example we cannot predict the result, since the `dep2` doesn't use cache for the `common_dep` function.
 ::: tabs

 @tab Annotated 3.10+